SmartTechAIResearch/sizingservers.beholder.api/readme.md

     2017 Sizing Servers Lab
     University College of West-Flanders, Department GKG

 **Experimentation repo.
-Use sizingservers.beholder.dnfapi instead.**
+Use sizingservers.beholder.dnfapi instead (.NET Framework API).
+I failed at using the VMware VSphere SDK because of compatibility issues with dotnet core.
+I only learned aftherwards that VCenter has a REST API.
+So this dotnet core API may still be of some use in further developments**

 ![flow](readme_img/flow.png)